xlang-ai/Spider2-V/ACCOUNT_GUIDELINE.md

 > Sadly, we do not have a permanent solution.
 The only suggestion is not to frequently change your login IP or device.
 If you encounter any problem above, Google may urge you to change the password.
 Also remember to update the password in `evaluation_examples/settings/google/settings.json`.

 ## servicenow
-To test examples involving ServiceNow application (adapted from [WorkArena](https://github.com/ServiceNow/WorkArena)), please:
+To test examples involving ServiceNow application (this part is adapted from [WorkArena](https://github.com/ServiceNow/WorkArena)), please:
 1. Go to [ServiceNow](https://developer.servicenow.com/) and create an account.
 2. Click on Request an instance and select the `Washington` release.
 Once the instance is ready, you should see your instance URL and credentials.
 3. Next, copy and rename template file `settings.json.template` into `settings.json` under folder `evaluation_examples/settings/servicenow/`.
 And fill information from step 2 into `settings.json`: